 What is Texas IFC?

--Texas IFC is the governing body for 25 men's social fraternities on campus.
-We are the largest all-male organization on campus, with over 2,300 members from a diverse range of academic, ethnic, and geographic backgrounds.
+Texas IFC is the governing body for 24 men's social fraternities on campus.
+We are the largest all-male organization on campus, with over 2,200 members from a diverse range of academic, ethnic, and geographic backgrounds.

 Why Join a Fraternity?

--Outside of the classroom, Greek men are leaders in many on-campus organizations; including the current Student Body President, President of Texas Cowboys, and President of Silver Spurs.
+Outside of the classroom, Greek men are leaders in many on-campus organizations; including the 2019-2020 Student Body President.
 Joining Greek life is an incredible way to create a powerful network on campus.